-- if your Indian star tortoise is new the preferable enclosure would be indoors especially if it is younger one then it is a necessity. provide them with dry substrate and warm conditions do not let them be in humid or wet conditions for too long.
+- if your star tortoise is new, the preferable enclosure would be indoors. provide them with dry substrate and warm conditions do not let them be in humid or wet conditions for too long.

-- know as much as possible about he species and then use your common sense because on internet many pages discuss different things and many things which are discussed are either not applicable to Indian conditions or you may not be able to get them in India at all. i searched very much for UV lamp in my area but couldn't find it so i had to look up for my own plan for their care, so read as much as possible then use your mind and see what is working and what is not working with your tortoise because every individual tortoise i different, out of the 4 i have one of them likes rose petals very much and others don't like them that much although they are of same batch so you can see how much difference is there even in four tortoises.
+- know as much as possible about the species and then use your common sense because on internet many pages discuss many different things and many of the things discussed may not be applicable to Indian conditions or you may not be able to buy them in India at all. for eg.; I searched everywhere for UV lamp in my area but couldn't find it, so had to come up with my own plan for their care.
+That's why read as much as possible then use your mind and see what is working and what's not with your tortoise because every individual tortoise is different, out of the 4 which I have one of them likes rose petals while others don't like them that much even though they are of same batch and same age.

 By: Siddharth Mishra